The Virtues of Muharram and Fasting on the Day of Ashura

 Why the Prophet (Peace Be Upon Him) Fasted the Day of Ashura

 When the Prophet (peace be upon him) arrived in Madinah, he found the Jews fasting on Ashura.
-He asked them why, and they said it was the day Allah saved Musa (Moses) and the Children of Israel from Pharaoh, so Musa fasted in gratitude.
-The Prophet (peace be upon him) responded: "I am more entitled to Musa than you," and he fasted that day and commanded the Muslims to fast it as well.
-(Sahih al-Bukhari, Sahih Muslim)
+He asked them about it, and they said it was the day Allah rescued Musa (Moses) and the Children of Israel from their enemy, so Musa fasted in gratitude.
+The Prophet (peace be upon him) said:

 The Reward of Fasting Ashura: Expiation of Sins

-Among the greatest virtues of this day is what the Prophet (peace be upon him) said about its expiation: "Fasting the Day of Ashura, I hope from Allah that it will expiate the sins of the year before it."
-(Sahih Muslim)
+Among the greatest virtues of this day is its expiation of sins.
+When the Prophet (peace be upon him) was asked about fasting the Day of Ashura, he said:

 The scholars explain that this expiation applies to minor sins, while major sins require sincere tawbah on their own.
 Even still, this is an immense mercy from Allah — an entire year's worth of minor sins forgiven through the fast of a single day.